Analytics Query Language (GAQL)

 TIMEFRAME yearToDate

 The format function can also take a dimension name as a third argument.
 If present, the second placeholder in the format expression will get the value of the count of the returned dimension members.
-So the following GAQL query would return a single cell with the string “5124 visits from 96 countries so far this year.”
+So the following AQL query would return a single cell with the string “5124 visits from 96 countries so far this year.”

 SELECT